-As you can expect, a high-end laptop usually costs more than $2000.
+As you can expect, you can find a high-end laptop under 2000 dollars.
 But, if you can invest that much money, you’ll get a laptop that can compete even with the latest desktop PC.

 In addition, these laptops can handle anything you throw at them, from Adobe Dreamweaver to the newest Battlefield game, especially if they have the Intel Evo platform sticker on them.

 Here are the specifications for most high-end laptops: